Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 Effects: If you hit, the target suffers a Stun 20, and you gain control of the target's body (but not any allies, or clones, of which they continue to control).
 Your own body is rendered comatose, prone (as per the E-Rank Taijutsu, Trip) and helpless, but you control your target's actions.

 You may decide what non-interrupt actions they perform and what words they speak.
 They are still the ones performing the action, and use their attributes, abilities, et cetera.
 You may have them perform any jutsu you know, even if they lack the requirements to perform it, however elemental ninjutsu require the appropriate Aptitude to utilize (as you are using their abilities), and you use their Affinity instead of your own.
 You may only take actions with a final Stamina and/or Chakra Exhaustion cost of 15 + (your Chakra Control Ranks)/5 or less, including all links and modifiers.
 If an action requires an item or other physical component (such as a weapon) then they must have that item, not you.
 If an action has a cost other than a Chakra Cost, Stamina Cost, or physical object, then you pay that cost, not the target (i.e. willpower cost, fatigue levels, AP).
+Finally, you can not utilize the Eight Gates, Kage Bunshin, Summoning Contracts, or Natural Chakra while inside someone else's body, to cause them to use any such talents; any of those talents you had open or were using before the possession, however, you can continue to use as normal.
 The target is otherwise still considered to be the one performing the action.

 When the victim's life is threatened, survival instinct kicks in to override the Yamanaka's control: Anytime someone you possess is attacked, the victim may decide their own interrupt response, although if they opt to not defend against an attack, you may declare a defense on their behalf.
 The victim can't be made to take actions that bring themselves physical harm, such as jumping off a cliff, drinking poison, attacking oneself, or activating any of the eight gates.
 Because their psyches are connected, this is based on the Yamanaka's knowledge as well as the victim's.
 You suffer any damage, wounds, and fatigue level advancements the target suffers while possessing them.